 This is where knowledge is key, especially when it comes to educating yourself on the benefits and legality surrounding CBD.

 As CBD-infused products become overwhelmingly popular and increasingly older adults report the benefits those products have, soon everyone will be jumping on the CBD bandwagon.
 Still, there’s a large number of seniors who still need convincing.

-Go ahead and get that conversation going this Grandparents Day and show grandma and/or grandpa you care with these talking points.
+Go ahead and get that conversation going and show grandma and/or grandpa you care with these talking points.

 Cannabis Products Have Gone Mainstream